KyrietS/CodeMap/README.md

 # CodeMap

-**CodeMap** is a simple graphical editor for creating maps from screenshots.
+**CodeMap** is a simple graphical editor for creating maps of code from screenshots.
 It allows you to create visual maps and diagrams of source code using arrows.
 The application provides a user-friendly and minimal interface.

 ![image](https://github.com/KyrietS/CodeMap/assets/19170699/a35fb351-f517-4e55-a35c-3b95cce2696d)

 ## Features

-* Visualize source code using screenshots, arrows and highlights.
+* Visualize source code using screenshots, arrows, highlights and text.
 * Export project to SVG format
 * Open project from SVG format
 * Standalone app (the binary weights around 6 MB)